Temple Beth Zion-Beth Israel: Temple Beth Zion (1946)

 Temple Beth Zion was founded with 80 initial members as an initiative of Har Zion Temple (then located in the Wynnefield neighborhood) to create a center for Conservative Judaism in Center City, Philadelphia.
 Benjamin L. Jacobs was the new synagogue's first president from 1946 to 1950.

 Beth Zion held its first services on October 9, 1946, the first night of the festival of Sukkot, in the rooftop garden of the Young Men's Hebrew Association at Broad and Pine Streets.
 The services were led by Rabbi Moshe Davis.

 Beth Zion acquired the Lit mansion at 320 S 19th St in 1946 and transformed the building into its synagogue.
 The membership increased to 250 by June 1947.
 Rabbi Benjamin Tumin led Beth Zion from 1947 to 1948 and Rabbi Yaacov Rosenberg succeeded him from 1948 to 1955.

 Beth Zion purchased its current building at 18th and Spruce Streets in August 1953 from the Temple Seventh Day Adventist Church.
 The neo-gothic stone building had been designed by Thomas Preston Lonsdale and constructed in 1894 as the Methodist Episcopal Church of the Covenant.
 Architect Beryl Price transformed the church interior into a synagogue sanctuary with stained glass windows by Vincent Filipino.

+Yaakov G. Rosenberg was serving as rabbi in 1954 and Asher Mandelblatt as cantor.
 Rabbi Reuben Magil came to the synagogue in 1955.